 This hearty sandwich is delicious and your family will think you worked really hard but it is simple to throw together.
 The tenderloin is nice and crisp on the outside and tender and juicy on the inside.
 Once you put it on your favorite bun and dress the way you like it this is yummy sandwich everyone will love.
-I followed Julia's very precise directions and everything was perfect.
+We followed Julia's very precise directions and everything was perfect.
 Delish!

-the amount of ingredients listed below is just enough breading for 2-3 tenderloin sandwiches.
+the amount of ingredients listed below is just enough breading for 2-3 tenderloin sandwiches

 pork tenderloin chunks, see *note below

 Corn Flake crumbs, can make your own or can be bought

 splash of milk

 your favorite condiments